HTML5 and Web Page Structure

 Header Element

-The Head Element or Tag has been introduced for producing better content structure in HTML documents:
+The Header Element or Tag has been introduced for producing better content structure in HTML documents:

 The code: